Melun Diptych

 The two pieces, originally a diptych, are now separated.
-The left panel is in the Staatliche Museen in Berlin and the right panel is at the Royal Museum of Fine Arts, Antwerp, Belgium.
+The left panel is in the Gemäldegalerie in Berlin and the right panel is at the Royal Museum of Fine Arts, Antwerp, Belgium.
 A self-portrait medallion is also associated with the two panels.
 Measuring 6 centimeters in diameter, it would have adorned the frame, and consists of copper, enamel, and gold.
 The medallion is now in the Louvre in Paris, France.